tldr-pages/tldr/pages/common/fastboot.md

 # fastboot

-> Communicate with connected Android devices when in bootloader mode (the one place `adb` doesn't work).
+> Communicate with connected Android devices when in bootloader mode (the one place ADB doesn't work).
 > More information: <https://cs.android.com/android/platform/superproject/+/main:system/core/fastboot>.

 - Unlock the bootloader: